-The Senior Independent Non-Executive Director is committed in discharging his roles and responsibilities as recommended under the Corporate Governance Guide issued by Bursa Malaysia Berhad.
-The roles and responsibilities of the Senior Independent Non-Executive Director are stipulated in Practice 4.7 of the CG Report FY21 of the Company.
+The Senior Independent Non-Executive Director is committed in discharging his roles and responsibilities as recommended under the Corporate Governance Guide of Bursa Malaysia.
+The roles and responsibilities of the Senior Independent Director are stipulated in Practice 4.7 of the CG Report FY21 of the Company.